 How does denture adhesive work?

 Whether you choose strips, powder, gel or cream, all denture adhesives work in more or less the same way.
-Firstly, they form a strong bond with your dentures, and secondly they adhere to your gums to enhance the natural suction that holds your dentures in place.
+Denture adhesives work by firstly, forming a strong bond with your dentures.
+And, secondly, they adhere to your gums to enhance the natural suction that holds your dentures in place.